farskid/better-gists/README.md

 - Push the new tag

 > NOTE: New tags and bumping versions will be automated soon (CI will also automate uploading new packahe to web store)

+## Dev

+run `yarn dev` to run a watch mode. this mode with build typescript and copy over html, css and manifest file over to distribution folder.

+> Note: for now, the dev command only watches src directory